ASE A6 Electrical Electronics Practice Test

 - D. Neither A or B

 Answer B is wrong.
 Test a circuit's resistance with an ohmmeter.
-Never power a circuit when using an ohmmeter; this may damage the tester.
+Never power a circuit while using an ohmmeter; this may damage the tester.

 Answer C is correct.
 Both technicians are correct.
 The neutral safety switch and the transmission range sensor are protection devices used to prevent starter operation in all gears other than Park and Neutral.

 Answer D is wrong.
-A misadjusted TR sensor can cause harsh shifting or confuse the PCM if its resistance is out of specifications.
+A misadjusted TR sensor can cause harsh shifting or confuse the PCM if its resistance is out of specification.